 - Share this adventure with other likeminded families

 Head deep in to the Namibian desert, where elephants and humans have forged a life for themselves living alongside each other.
 Life can be tough for both humans and elephants in this orange wilderness, as both compete for water, the key to survival.
-This family volunteer project is designed to open you up to life in a desert community, getting to know the locals and helping to improve the facilities in their local school.
-Through the work you do in the community, you will learn about the elephants that roam the desert, and how their lives are intertwined.
+This family volunteer project is designed to immerse you in a desert community, getting to know the locals and helping to improve the facilities in their local school.

-The second component of this volunteer project is to track and monitor elephants in the wild, enabling the authorities to better understand and protect these gentle giants in Namibia.
+The second component of this volunteer project is to track and monitor elephants in the wild, enabling the authorities to better understand and protect them.
 Seeing elephants living in the wild is certainly an incredible privilege and one of the many great highlights of this project.
 Children love learning to spot and track the elephants – not always an easy task with their camouflage!

 Follow the link to see the full family volunteering itinerary.

 This trip starts and ends in the seaside town of Swakopmund.
 Sandwiched between towering sand dunes and the crashing Atlantic Ocean, its location is second to none.
-We would recommend staying on in the area after you finish your time in the desert to enjoy sandboarding, quad biking, desert tours and dolphin cruises- to name but a few activites!
+We would recommend staying on in the area after your desert elephant conservation to enjoy sandboarding, quad biking, desert tours and dolphin cruises- to name but a few activites!